SaptanshuWanjari/Scholar-AI/README.md

 ollama serve
 ollama pull qwen3:8b
 ollama pull gemma4:12b
-ollama pull nomic-embed-text
+ollama pull qwen3-embedding:0.6b
 ```

-**Tip**: You can also use the free cloud models provided by Ollama.
+A lightweight vision model (`qwen2.5vl:3b`) handles diagram descriptions and scanned-page OCR recovery.

-If you don't have a GPU, skip this step and connect a cloud provider from the Settings page after startup.
+If you don't have a GPU, skip Ollama and connect a cloud provider from the Settings page after startup.

 ### 2. Backend